pmuir/blinkr/README.md

 blinkr -c my_blinkr.yaml -s http://www.acme.com/corp
 ````

-Additionally, you can specify the `-v` option with `-s` to tell libcurl to run in verbose mode:
+Additionally, you can specify the `-w` option to tell libcurl to run in verbose
+mode (this is very verbose, so normally used with `-s`):

 ````
 blinkr -c my_blinkr.yaml -s http://www.acme.com/corp -v